heltonteixeira92/blog/README.md

 # blog
-A blog ceated following the book by Antonio Melé.
+A blog created following the book by Antonio Melé.